Neural Module Networks: Neural module networks for visual QA

-The transform module \mod{transform[$c$]} is implemented as a multilayer perceptron with rectified nonlinearities (ReLUs), performing a fully-connected mapping from one attention to another.
+A re-attention module \mod{re-attend[$c$]} is essentially just a multilayer perceptron with rectified nonlinearities (ReLUs), performing a fully-connected mapping from one attention to another.
 Again, the weights for this mapping are distinct for each $c$.
-So \mod{transform[above]} should take an attention and shift the regions of greatest activation upward (as above), while \mod{transform[not]} should move attention away from the active regions.
-For the experiments in this paper, the first fully-connected (FC) layer produces a vector of size 32, and the second is the same size as the input.
+So \mod{re-attend[above]} should take an attention and shift the regions of greatest activation upward (as above), while \mod{re-attend[not]} should move attention away from the active regions.
+For the experiments in this paper, the first fully-connected (FC) layer produces a vector of size 32, and the second is the same size as the input. \\